leorickli/wordpress-aws/10 - Creating an Application Load Balancer and the Private Instances.md

 <img width="787" alt="Screenshot 2023-05-28 at 14 33 36" src="https://github.com/leorickli/wordpress-aws/assets/106999054/0b9713cc-36bb-44d0-b2fc-845576542448">

 For the "Network settings", choose our custom Dev VPC that we created, launch the instance on "Private App Subnet AZ1".
-Click on "Select existing security group" and choose the "Webserver SG"
+Click on "Select existing security group" and choose the "Webserver SG".

 <img width="788" alt="Screenshot 2023-05-28 at 14 35 08" src="https://github.com/leorickli/wordpress-aws/assets/106999054/3d25c60c-4161-4dcc-b1ba-72d8509869da">

 For the last and most important step, go to "Advanced details" to find the "User data" section.
 There will be a blank field, we can paste the code below in this field, but before we do that, we have to paste our EFS mount on \<yourEfsMountHere>\.
+This process is called "bootstrapping", you create a set of commands that are executed after the instance has been created, it's like installing the drivers and apps after you install the OS on your machine.

 ```
 #!/bin/bash